A CURATED GUIDE TO SYMI ISLAND, GREECE

 STAYING AT HOTEL ALIKI

-A neoclassical manor with antique furniture overlooking the water’s edge, hotel Aliki was a delightful choice for the three nights we spent in Symi.
+A neoclassical manor with antique furniture overlooking the water’s edge, Hotel Aliki was a delightful choice for the three nights we spent in Symi.
 The hotel is located just a 5min (gorgeous) walk from the hustle and bustle of the port and overlooks the seaside promenade.

 Hotel Aliki is reasonably priced, therefore, I would recommend upgrading from the modest standard room and opt for the rooms with the sea view.
 But, no matter your room, the highlight of your stay will be having breakfast on the waterfront!